 The problem was never solved.
 Although one of Sandcastle’s contributors tried to help, the user never fixed the issue and ultimately closed the support request themselves.

-This situation isn’t an isolated incident.
-Although open-source help authoring tools have many benefits, guaranteed Customer Support is not one of them.
+This isn't a one-off incident.
+While open-source help authoring tools offer many advantages, guaranteed Customer Support isn't one of them.

 Generally speaking, open-source help authoring tools are more flexible than proprietary resources.
 Furthermore, such software is usually free.